Skip to content

 The company commits all suppliers to address health and safety at work for all workers.

-The company reports Lost Time Injury Frequency Rate for upstream operations as 1.98 and the Lost Time Injury Frequency Rate for downstream operations as 0.4 in 2021.
+The company reports the Lost Time Injury Frequency Rate for upstream operations as 3.12 and the Lost Time Injury Frequency Rate for downstream operations as 0.84 in 2024.

 The company has published a commitment to support smallholders.

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports supporting its plasma smallholders by providing, access to high-yielding seeds and good-quality fertilisers.
-The company also ensures knowledge transfer and capacity building through regular training on good agricultural practices.
+The company supports plasma smallholders by providing access to certified seeds, fertilisers, and agronomic support.
+The company also regularly delivers in-house sessions and field visits to equip smallholders with best practices in Good Agricultural Practices, integrated pest and fertiliser management, and sustainable land stewardship.

-1505 - The company reports running a programme that assists independent smallholders in Riau and Sumatra in their journey toward sustainability.
-The company is currently supported by Mars and Fuji Oil in this programme and, as of the end of 2021, has reached out to 1,505 (of 4,000) targeted smallholders.
+10000 - The company reports running a programme that assists independent smallholders in Aceh and North Sumatra.
+The company is currently supported by Mars and Fuji Oil in this programme and as of the end of 2024, the company has helped to upskill more than 10,000 independent smallholders.
 However, it is unclear if this figure represents all independent smallholders supported by the company under its different independent smallholder support programs.

 The company reports that all new suppliers are screened using environmental and social criteria, in line with its commitments in the GSEP.
 For existing suppliers, all company-owned and third-party mills are assessed for GSEP compliance on an annual basis through desk research and spatial analysis.
 Site visits are also carried out to suppliers, especially those deemed high-risk, to document and understand the gaps and difficulties they face in adopting responsible practices.